OthDr/DCN1-Sockets/README.md

 #### Client Communication Steps:

 **First: Create a socket**
-1)- Creating socket streams
+1)- Creating socket streams <br>
-2)- Reading from & Writing to : the socket by the previously created streams 3)- Append the socket io stream readers to buffered reader form more effeciency
+2)- Reading from & Writing to : the socket by the previously created streams <br>
+3)- Append the socket io stream readers to buffered reader form more effeciency <br>
 **Then send data to the server by buffered writing to the output stream**

     `// write a msg to get it streamed out to the server